omarespejel/monero-starknet-atomic-swap/README.md

 3. If 18-block Monero reorg happens → Bob's TX reverted, Alice can re-spend Monero
 4. Result: Alice has BOTH tokens AND Monero

-**Mitigations (Planned for v0.8.0):**
+**Mitigations:**
-- Two-phase unlock with 2-hour grace period
+- ✅ Minimum 3-hour timelock (implemented in P0 fixes)
-- Minimum 3-hour timelock
+- ⏳ Two-phase unlock with 2-hour grace period (planned)
-- Watchtower service for production
+- ⏳ Watchtower service for production (planned)

 **Current Recommendation**: Use only for testnet or swaps < $100 until mitigations are implemented.